onflow/flow-go/pkg/language/docs/language.md

 Conditions may be written on separate lines, or multiple conditions can be written on the same line, separated by a semicolon.
 This syntax follows the syntax for [statements](#semicolons).

 Following each condition, an optional description can be provided after a colon.
-The conditiondescription is used as an error message when the condition fails.
+The condition description is used as an error message when the condition fails.

 In postconditions, the special constant `result` refers to the result of the function.